-HOLY TRINITY CATHOLIC SCHOOL UNIFORM DRESS CODE 2023-2024 - Uniforms identify our students as members of the Holy Trinity school community and should reflect a sense of pride.
-There are plenty of options, so no student should come to school out of uniform.
+Uniforms identify our students as members of the Holy Trinity school community and should reflect a sense of pride.
 ONLY HTCS logo items may be worn at school.
-No other schools' logos or company logos may be worn except on a dress down day.
+No other schools' logos or company logos may be worn except on a schoolwide dress down day and/or with an individual dress down pass.

 - French Toast is our official uniform provider.
 Please go to www.frenchtoast.com to place orders.
 The source code is QS5TELU.
 Items with are mandatory to purchase from French Toast as they have the school logo or are the acceptable plaid.
-All other items may be purchased elsewhere, as long as they are uniform code (style and color). - Shoes must be white, navy, or black with rubber soles.
-No lights, other colors, boots, crocs, or heels of any kind. - Socks must be white, navy, or black and visible above shoes. - Sweatshirts, sweaters, and fleece worn in the classroom must be Trinity logo items OR solid navy or white (NO STRIPES on the sleeves).
+All other items may be purchased elsewhere, as long as they are uniform code (style and color). - Shoes must be closed-toe, white, navy, tan, gray, brown, or black with rubber soles.
+No lights, other colors, colored shoe laces, boots, crocs, sandals, flip flops, or heels of any kind. - Socks must be white, navy, or black and they must be visible above the shoes.
+Knee socks must be white or navy only (no black). - Sweatshirts, sweaters, and fleece worn in the classroom must be Trinity logo items OR solid navy or white (NO STRIPES on the sleeves).
 The ONLY logo allowed on the sweatshirt, sweater, or fleece is the Holy Trinity logo. - Belts for 1st-5th boys' and girls' pants/shorts are NOT OPTIONAL if they have belt loops (THEY ARE OPTIONAL for K4 and K if they cannot do them on their own) - Girls may wear navy or white leggings or tights under skirts in colder weather.
-No other colors and no sweatpants.
+No other colors and no sweatpants. - Hair should be neatly trimmed and kept out of the eyes at all times.
+No fashion colors are allowed.
+Black or brown hair ties may be utilized to keep hair in place and away from the face. - Hair bows, headbands, and scrunchies must be the school plaid, white, navy, yellow no other colors or prints.